 Install referrer (Android only)

-Android apps downloaded from Google Play and alternative app stores are usually attributed by the install referrer method.
+Android apps downloaded from Google Play and some other app stores are usually attributed by the install referrer method.
 The referrer provides the original URL, clicked before redirecting to the Android store.
 This is the primary method for Android attribution.
-Currently, Google Play and Huawei app store support install referrer attribution.
+Currently, Google Play, Huawei app store, and Samsung Galaxy Store support install referrer attribution.
 Alternative app store attribution using the referrer.

 Device ID matching